MNaseerSubhani/Android-tfliteYolov5-and-Wifi-Direct-Stream/README.md

-# Flutter-tfliteYolo
+# Android-tfliteYolo
-This application consist of tflite yolo detection in flutter.
+This application consist of tflite yolo detection in Java.